The Simpsons Guy: Plot

 Peter creates a comic for the Quahog newspaper, but its misogynistic humor angers local women.
-When an attempt to calm them fails, the Griffin family flees Quahog to escape the angry townspeople.
-Their car is stolen at a gas station, leaving them stranded outside Springfield.
-At the Kwik-E-Mart, Homer Simpson introduces himself and takes them to the Springfield Police Department, where they are turned away by Chief Wiggum.
+When an attempt to calm them makes things worse, the Griffins flee Quahog.
+Their car is stolen at a gas station, stranding them outside Springfield.
+At the Kwik-E-Mart, Homer Simpson introduces himself.

-The Simpson family puts up the Griffins in their home.
-Bart shows Stewie his slingshot, teaches him how to skateboard, and prank calls Moe, and the two become friends.
-When Nelson Muntz bullies Bart, Stewie tortures Nelson.
-Lisa tries to find Meg's talent.
-When she realizes Meg is a natural at the saxophone, she downplays it out of spite.
+The Simpsons put up the Griffins in their house.
+Bart and Stewie become friends.
+Lisa tries finding Meg's talent.
+When she realizes Meg is a natural at the saxophone, she becomes jealous.
 Chris and Brian take Santa's Little Helper for a walk.
-Brian tries to teach Santa's Little Helper independence, but he runs away.
+Brian tries teaching Santa's Little Helper independence, but he runs away.
 Marge notices Santa's Little Helper is missing, so Chris and Brian fake his presence until he returns.
-Homer and Peter unsuccessfully try to find Peter's car, discovering it in the possession of Hans Moleman when he accidentally runs Peter over.
+Homer and Peter discover Peter's car in the possession of Hans Moleman when he accidentally runs Peter over.

-The men celebrate at Moe's Tavern, but their relationships sour when Peter introduces Homer to Pawtucket Patriot ale.
-The drink is revealed to be an imitation of Duff Beer with a new label.
-Duff, represented by the Blue Haired Lawyer, files a lawsuit against Pawtucket Brewery for patent infringement, with Peter forced to defend the brewery to save Quahog.
-Fred Flintstone presides over the case.
-Similar characters from both shows interact with each other.
-Fred rules in favor of Duff Beer, but declares that both Pawtucket Patriot Ale and Duff Beer are imitations of Bud Rock.
+The men celebrate at Moe's Tavern, but their relationship sours when Peter introduces Homer to Pawtucket Patriot Ale, revealed to be an imitation of Duff Beer.
+Duff, represented by the Blue Haired Lawyer, files a lawsuit against Pawtucket Brewery for patent infringement, with Peter forced to defend the brewery in court in front of similar characters from both shows and presiding judge Fred Flintstone to save Quahog.
+Despite declaring that both Pawtucket Patriot Ale and Duff Beer are imitations of Bud Rock, Fred rules in favor of Duff.

-The Griffins prepare to return to Quahog, where Peter faces the prospect of finding a new job.
-Lisa gives Meg her saxophone, but Peter throws it away, claiming there's no room for more luggage.
-Stewie points out that he took revenge on all of Bart's enemies: Nelson, Jimbo Jones, Principal Skinner, Sideshow Bob, and, for the sake of making a scatological pun, Apu.
-Bart is sickened by Stewie's violent tendencies and ends their friendship.
-Homer tries explaining his actions, but Peter reacts angrily and the two fight.
-Eventually, they admit their admiration for each other while agreeing to stay a half-hour away in the future, with a pile of garbage in between.
-Returning home, the Griffins find the heat from Peter's comic has died down and the Pawtucket Brewery is safe when Lois doubts that the inhabitants of Springfield will visit Quahog to enforce the ruling.
-Stewie pretends he is over Bart, but in his room writes "I will not think about Bart anymore" several times on a chalkboard.
+The Griffins prepare to return to Quahog.
+Lisa gives Meg her saxophone, but Peter throws it away.
+Stewie points out that he took revenge on all of Bart's enemies.
+Shocked by Stewie's violent tendencies, Bart ends their friendship.
+Homer tries explaining his actions, but Peter reacts angrily, and the two start an intense fight that gradually escalates, with the two falling into acid at the Springfield Nuclear Power Plant, and temporarily becoming mutants with superpowers, and then going into space, where they end up in Kang and Kodos' flying saucer before returning to Earth.
+With both fathers severely harmed, they admit their admiration for each other while agreeing to keep their distance in the future.
+Returning home, the Griffins find the heat from Peter's comic has died down, and the Pawtucket Brewery is safe when Lois doubts that the inhabitants of Springfield will visit Quahog to enforce the ruling.
+Stewie pretends he is over Bart, but in his room writes "I will not think about Bart anymore."